What Happened to My Footer and Sidebar After Switching Squarespace Templates?

 How to Use Old Footer and Sidebar Settings

 When it comes to using the old footer and sidebar settings on your website there are two options.
 You can revert back to the old template on your Squarespace website.
-Or you can change your new templates footer and sidebar settings and utilize these.
+Or you can change your new template footer and sidebar settings and utilize these.

-There might a problem though as some templates don’t support the same functionality as other templates.
+There might be a problem though as some templates don’t support the same functionality as other templates.
 Even some sidebars might not be available on templates.

 That is why it is always important to check the functionality of new templates before installing them.
 This allows you to ensure that you can transfer any pages/content/functions/customizations over to the new template when you make it live.